 In today's digital age, remote work has become increasingly prevalent, offering both opportunities and challenges for employers navigating immigration, cybersecurity and employment laws.
-Join Constangy attorneys Aaron Chang, Justin Coffey and Allie Prout for a webinar that will dive into the complexities and risks associated with managing a remote workforce from a legal standpoint.
-From compliance with immigration regulations to addressing employment law and cybersecurity issues in virtual environments, participants will gain valuable insights and strategies to mitigate potential liabilities and ensure legal compliance.
-This program is pending SHRM/HRCI credits.
+Constangy attorneys Aaron Chang, Justin Coffey, Kelly McGrath and Allie Prout presented a webinar that dove into the complexities and risks associated with managing a remote workforce from a legal standpoint.
+From compliance with immigration regulations to addressing employment law and cybersecurity issues in virtual environments, participants gained valuable insights and strategies to mitigate potential liabilities and ensure legal compliance.
+SHRM/HRCI credits were offered for this webinar.

 Aaron’s practice involves representing and advising employers in a range of issues including discrimination and harassment claims, wage and hour claims, and workplace policy formation and implementation.
 Aaron’s prior experience as in-house counsel at a global Korean food manufacturing company allows him to bring a unique perspective to employers he represents.
 While working in-house, he worked side by side with management on a daily basis to solve a wide range of issues.
 Knowing first-hand the pressures that business leaders face when weighing the risks and costs of their decisions allows Aaron to tailor his practice to best maximize returns for his clients.
 Aaron is also cognizant of the cultural issues that foreign companies face when operating in the United States, under U.S. law, and is able to assist companies in navigating those issues.